sepandhaghighi/art/README.md

 ### 1-Line Art
 #### 1. art

-This function return 1-line art as `str` in normal mode and raise `artError` in exception
+This function return 1-line art as `str` in normal mode and raise `artError` in exception.
 ```pycon
 >>> from art import *
 >>> art_1=art("coffee") # return art as str in normal mode